 Linda Latsko-Lockhart | Penn State Altoona alumna 1973–75

-Linda Latsko-Lockhart is founder and CEO of the Global Give Back Circle, a non-profit organization “designed to help at-risk girls realize their leadership potential and become change-makers, while gaining the skills needed to get a good job so that they can break the cycle of poverty and lift up their families and communities too.”
-Linda has leveraged her more than twenty-five years of global entrepreneurial experience and desire to give back to society to bring structure and sustainability to a critical social intervention—the empowerment of disadvantaged girls around the world.
-The Global Give Back Circle provides resources and mentors so that these girls can have access to education, gain employment, live independent lives, and eventually give back too.
+Linda Latsko-Lockhart is founder and CEO of the Global Give Back Circle, a non-profit organization “designed to help at-risk girls realize their leadership potential and become change-makers, while gaining the skills needed to get good jobs so that they can break the cycle of poverty and lift up their families and communities, too.”
+Linda has leveraged her more than 25 years of global entrepreneurial experience and desire to give back to society to bring structure and sustainability to a critical social intervention—the empowerment of disadvantaged girls around the world.
+The Global Give Back Circle provides resources and mentors so that these girls can have access to education, gain employment, live independent lives, and eventually give back, too.

-Linda got her start at Penn State Altoona before earning a bachelor of science degree in Fashion Design from Drexel University and an MBA from the Johnson School of Management at Cornell University.
-In this Q&A, IvyLink gives readers an inside look into her journey—from a freshman student at Ivyside, to a chief executive officer representing women worldwide.
+Latsko-Lockhart got her start at Penn State Altoona before earning a bachelor of science degree in fashion design from Drexel University and an MBA from the Johnson School of Management at Cornell University.
+This Q&A gives an inside look into her journey—from a freshman student at Ivyside, to a chief executive officer representing women worldwide.

 What is your favorite memory from your time at Penn State Altoona?

 I fell in love at Penn State Altoona, not in the traditional sense, but with a group of friends, who have become family.
 I believe our shared values connected us back then and these same values are what have kept us together all these years.
 A hard work ethic was definitely one of our shared values.
 We all came from hardworking, middle-class families.
 Citizenship was another.
 Having a good sense of humor was a non-negotiable.
 To this day, nobody takes themselves too seriously, even though everyone has done very, very well in life.
 I like to think Penn State Altoona attracts this type of student.